aws-samples/sagemaker-rl-procgen-ray/README.md

 Step 2: In `train.ipynb`, go to the section titled *Configure training instance type* and override `instance_type`.

 Step 3: You need to make sure that your Ray training job is configured to use the resources in the training instance.
 Go to `source\train-sagemaker.py`.
-Edit ...

 To automatically scale the RL training to several workers, you can adjust the `num_cpus` and `num_gpus` parameters.
 You must reserve 1 CPU (the 1 in num_cpus - 1) to act as the driver.
 For example, if you select a training instance type with at least 4 CPUs, then configure a training job with multiple workers in a single Amazon SageMaker instance by settting 'num_cpus' = 3 and 'num_gpus' = 0.

+We recommend to use fractional GPUs based on your neural network model.
+For example, if you are using `neurips2020-procgen-starter-kit/models/impala_cnn_tf.py`, use the following configuration in `source/train-sagemaker.py` for a `p3.2xlarge` instance

+'''
+  "num_workers": 7, # adjust based on ray_num_cpus
+  "num_gpus": 0.2, # adjust based on ray_num_gpus
+  "num_gpus_per_worker": 0.1, # adjust based on (ray_num_gpus - num_gpus)/(1 + num_workers)

+'''

-## How do I use homogeneous or heteregenous distributed training?
+## How do I use multiple homogeneous or heteregenous instances for training?
+To run distributed training with multiple instances use `train-homo-distributed.ipynb` and `train-hetero-distributed.ipynb` for homogenous and heteregenous scaling respectively.
+The configurable parameters for distributed training are stored in `source/train-sagemaker-distributed.py`.
+Note that you do not have to configure `ray_num_cpus` or `ray_num_gpus`.
+Remember to scale `num_workers` and `train_batch_size` to reflect the number of instances in the notebook.
+For example, if you set `train_instance_count = 5` for a `p3.2xlarge` instance, the maximum number of workers will be 39 as follows
+'''
+  "num_workers": 8*5 -1, # adjust based on total number of CPUs available in the cluster, e.g., p3.2xlarge has 8 CPUs
+  "num_gpus": 0.2, # adjust based on number of GPUs available in a single node, e.g., p3.2xlarge has 1 GPU
+  "num_gpus_per_worker": 0.1, # adjust based on number of GPUs, e.g., p3.2x large (1 GPU - num_gpus) / num_workers = 0.1
+  "rollout_fragment_length": 140,
+  "train_batch_size": 64 * (8*5 -1),
+'''

-## How do I use spot instances for distributed training?
+## How do I use spot instances?
+To use spot instance, you need to set the flag `train_use_spot_instances = False` in the final cell of `train-homo-distributed.ipynb` or `train-hetero-distributed.ipynb`.

 ## How do I add a custom Model ?
 [Sahika to update the folder paths]
 To add a custom model, create a file inside `models/` directory and name it `models/my_vision_network.py`.

 Please refer [here](https://github.com/AIcrowd/neurips2020-procgen-starter-kit/blob/master/models/my_vision_network.py ) for a working implementation of how to add a custom model.
 You can then set the `custom_model` field in the experiment yaml to `my_vision_network` to cause that model to be used.

+Make sure that the model is registered.
+If you get an error that your model is not registered, go to `train-sagmaker.py` or `train-sagmaker-distributed.py` and edit `def register_algorithms_and_preprocessors(self)` by adding
+'''
+ModelCatalog.register_custom_model("impala_cnn_tf", ImpalaCNN)
+'''

 ## How do I add a custom Algorithm/Trainable/Agent ?

 ## What configs parameters do I have available ?
+All the configuration variables for Ray and RLLib are available in `train-sagmaker.py` for single instance and `train-sagmaker-distributed.py` for training with multiple instances.

 ## How do I visualize the algorithm metrics while training ?